tbela99/template/README.md

 Known Issues:
 ----------------

-The template should not content identical nested tag/property tokens because this will lead to unpredictable result. this is because the first token will always match the closest matching token. this template for example is not valid: '{repeat:name} {repeat:names}{whatevergoeshere} {/repeat:names} {/repeat:names}'
+The template should not contain identical nested tag/property tokens because this will lead to unpredictable result. this is because the first token will always match the closest matching token. this template for example is not valid: '{repeat:name} {repeat:names}{whatevergoeshere} {/repeat:names} {/repeat:names}'